rmrt1n/rmrt1n.github.io/src/routes/blog/container_volumes_on_selinux_systems.md

 Here's a quick summary.
 If you're using a SELinux system, and you don't want to deal with it anymore, set the mode to permissive or disable it completely.
 Else, use the `zZ` flag suffixes to volume binds. `:Z` is more restrictive, so just use `:z` if you don't want to think much about this.
-Haven't written in a few months now, so I'm having trouble thinking up words to write.
-I probably need to post more.
-2022 just started, so hopefully I can keep this blog going again this year.

 ### References
 - [Using SELinux with